lalrow/AIE8/01_Prototyping Best Practices & Vibe Check/README.md

 > NOTE: You may reach for improving the model, changing the prompt, or any other method.

 #### 🏗️ Activity #1

 ##### Adjustments Made:
-- _describe adjustment(s) here_

-##### Results:
-1. _Comment here how the change(s) impacted the vibe check of your system_
-2.
-3.
-4.
-5.

-## Submitting Your Homework
-### Main Assignment (Activity #1 only)
-Follow these steps to prepare and submit your homework:
-1. Pull the latest updates from upstream into the main branch of your AIE8 repo:
-    - For your initial repo setup see [00_Setting Up Git/README.md](https://github.com/AI-Maker-Space/AIE8/tree/main/00_Setting%20Up%20Git)
-    - To get the latest updates from AI Makerspace into your own AIE8 repo, run the following commands:
-    ```
-    git checkout main
-    git pull upstream main
-    git push origin main
-    ```
-2. **IMPORTANT:** Start Cursor from the `01_Prototyping Best Practices & Vibe Check` folder (you can also use the _File -> Open Folder_ menu option of an existing Cursor window)
-3. Create a branch of your `AIE8` repo to track your changes.
-Example command: `git checkout -b s01-assignment`
-4. Edit this `README.md` file (the one in your `AIE8/01_Prototyping Best Practices & Vibe Check` folder)
-5. Perform a "Vibe check" evaluation your AI-Engineering-Challenge system using the five questions provided above
-6. For each Activity question:
-    - Define the “Aspect Tested”
-    - Comment on how your system performed on it.
-7. Provide an answer to `❓Question #1:` after the `✅ Answer:` prompt
-8. Add, commit and push your modified `README.md` to your origin repository.

->(NOTE: You should not merge the new document into origin's main branch.
-This will spare you from update challenges for each future session.)

-When submitting your homework, provide the GitHub URL to the tracking branch (for example: `s01-assignment`) you created on your AIE8 repo.

-### The Advanced Build:
-1. Follow all of the steps (Steps 1 - 8) of the Main Assignment above
-2. Document what you changed and the results you saw in the `Adjustments Made:` and `Results:` sections of the Advanced Build's Assignment #1
-3. Add, commit and push your additional modifications to this `README.md` file to your origin repository.

-#### 🏗️ Activity #1

-##### Adjustments Made:
 - **System Prompt Enhancement**: Improved the system prompt to make responses clearer and more structured.